Typical X-ray Outburst Light Curves of Aql X-1: Model

-\citep{Ertan2017,Ertan2018}, where $\Rinmax=\rinmax/\rco$, $M_{1.4} = (M / 1.4 \Msun )$, $\Mdot_\mathrm{in,16} = ( \Mdotin / 10^{16}~$\gpers), $\umu_{30} = (\umu / 10^{30}$~G~cm$^3$), $\alpha_{-1} = (\alpha /0.1)$, and $P$ is the spin period of the NS. \citet{Ertan2017} derived this formula through analytical calculations adopting the basic results of the disc-magnetosphere interaction model proposed by \citet{lovelace1995}, which was developed later to simulate the propeller phase as well \citep{lovelace1999,ustyugova2006}.
-In this model, the inner disc settles down at a radius where the field lines can force the innermost disc matter into co-rotation.
-The inner disc-field interaction takes place in a narrow boundary with radial width $\Delta r < r$.
+\citep{Ertan2017,Ertan2018}, where $\Rinmax=\rinmax/\rco$, $M_{1.4} = (M / 1.4 \Msun )$, $\Mdot_\mathrm{in,16} = ( \Mdotin / 10^{16}~$\gpers), $\mu_{30} = (\mu / 10^{30}$~G~cm$^3$), $\alpha_{-1} = (\alpha /0.1)$, and $P$ is the spin period of the NS. \citet{Ertan2017} derived this formula through analytical calculations adopting the basic results of the disk-magnetosphere interaction model proposed by \citet{lovelace1995}, which was developed later to simulate the propeller phase as well \citep{lovelace1999,ustyugova2006}.
+In this model, the inner disk settles down at a radius where the field lines can force the innermost disk matter into co-rotation.
+The inner disk-field interaction takes place in a narrow boundary with radial width $\Delta r < r$.
 The field lines interacting with matter inflate and open up within an interaction time-scale $\tint = \left|\OmegaK - \Ostar \right|^{-1}$.
 In the propeller phase, the matter can be thrown out along the open field lines.
 Subsequently, the lines reconnect on a time-scale similar to $\tint$.
-The field lines outside the boundary are open and decoupled from the disc.
-With these conditions, \citet{Ertan2017} found that the inflowing disc matter can be stopped at $\rA$, but cannot be thrown out from the system efficiently.
-The resultant pile-up pushes the inner disc inwards to the radius at which the field is strong enough to expel all the inflowing mass from the inner disc, continuously evacuating the inner boundary.
+The field lines outside the boundary are open and decoupled from the disk.
+With these conditions, \citet{Ertan2017} found that the inflowing disk matter can be stopped at $\rA$, but cannot be thrown out from the system efficiently.
+The resultant pile-up pushes the inner disk inwards to the radius at which the field is strong enough to expel all the inflowing mass from the inner disk, continuously evacuating the inner boundary.
 Equation~(\ref{eqn:Rin}) gives the maximum radius at which this strong propeller condition is satisfied.
 In the propeller phase, $\rin = \reta$ does not scale with and in some cases significantly smaller than $\rA$ (see \citealt{Ertan2017,Ertan2018,Ertan2021} for details).